worldbank/double-jeopardy-in-llms/README.md

 </p>
 <br>

 ## Data sources

-This section provides a listing and brief description of the data sources used in the paper.
+This section provides an overview of the datasets and APIs used in the paper.

-- FLORES-200 dataset: This dataset contains 100 languages and 1000 sentences for each language.
+- FLORES-200 and FLORES+: A multilingual dataset covering 100 languages, with 1,000 sentences per language.
+Used for evaluating translation quality and computing the tokenization premium relative to English.
-- Ethnologue: This dataset contains information about the languages, including the number of speakers, the location of the speakers, and the scripts used.
+- Ethnologue: Provides linguistic data, including the number of speakers, geographic distribution, and writing systems.
+We use Ethnologue to estimate the number of speakers for each language.
+- World Development Indicators (WDI): Contains socio-economic data at the country level.
+Specifically, we use the GDP per capita in current US\$ (NY.GDP.PCAP.CD) and the annual population growth rates (SP.POP.GROW) indicators to compute the population-weighted GDP for each language and for aligning population estimates to 2022 based on historical figures from Ethnologue.
-- OpenAI's GPT-4 (and Turbo) API: This API was used to assess the reduced utility of LLMs for non-English speakers.
+- OpenAI GPT-4 (and Turbo) APIs: Used to assess the reduced utility of LLMs for non-English speakers.
+We applied back-translation with different prompting methods to generate reference translations for FLORES sentences.
+The LLM translated non-English sentences into English, with the original English sentences serving as a benchmark for evaluating translation quality.

 ## Code